Today was not a good day, today was the kind of day you wished you could be over on the European mainland, maybe France, or Spain, or almost anywhere.

 Today's cunning plan was to park at Morrison's supermarket in Barnard Castle for some shopping before making our way to the Caravan & Motorhome Club campsite down the road.

-The Commandant was actually helpful because there had been a cancellation in our 'cheap' pitches at just twenty-five pounds a night which meant we could stay where we were for the two nights.
-So that was good news, though I did just keep an eye out for the snipers in the watchtowers as I made my way back.
+The Commandant was actually helpful because she remembered there had been a cancellation in our 'cheap' pitches at just twenty-five pounds a night which meant we could stay where we were for the two nights.
+So that was good news.

 The afternoon was spend predominantly indoors with the door open because there was quite a chilly breeze blowing, so even though I'd put the mat down and the chairs out, they didn't get much use.